PrimeLens/ruby-essential-training/README.md

 **loop, while, until, upto, each, for, in**<br/>
 [ch3.2\_loop\_while\_until\_times\_upto\_each\_for\_in.rb](./ch3.2_loop_while_until_times_upto_each_for_in.rb)<br/>
-<span style="color:indianred">Added additional research on block delimeters do end vs { } with a stack overflow question</span>
+_• Added additional research on block delimeters do end vs { } with a stack overflow question_

 **code block uses local variable instead of block scope variable in older versions of ruby**<br/>